-- 10.13 Local plans proposing hamlet commercial abutting the future re-alignment of Township Road 250 shall provide appropriate noise control techniques to mitigate the impact of the increase in heavy traffic through architectural controls implemented at the subdivision and development permit stage. - 10.14 Local plans proposing hamlet commercial and/or institutional uses within the Community Core as shown on Map 5 and Map 6 shall include design guidelines to allow for the development of an east/west main street that intersects with Conrich Road, which may be external to the local plan area.
+- 10.13 Local plans proposing hamlet commercial abutting the future re-alignment of Township Road 250 shall provide appropriate noise assessment and mitigation techniques to limit the impact of the increase in heavy traffic through architectural controls implemented at the subdivision and development permit stage. - 10.14 Local plans proposing hamlet commercial and/or institutional uses within the Community Core as shown on Map 5 and Map 6 shall include design guidelines to allow for the development of an east/west main street that intersects with Conrich Road, which may be external to the local plan area.
 The design guidelines should provide for an overall consistent theme for the core and shall be appended to the local plan.